JHUDMC/Manual/JHUStudentEmployment.md

 - Maternity or paternity leave
 - Leave that is necessary due to domestic violence, sexual assault or stalking or the need to relocate or receive services.
 - Public health emergency

+For more information, refer to the full [JHU Sick and Safe Leave Policy](https://policies.jhu.edu/doc/fetch.cfm/fhuemxX3).

 ## Discipline and Termination
 ### Fireable Offenses